-Step Six: Create your next sticker!
+Step Six: Create Your Next Sticker!

 Repeat with other designs until you have the sheet filled.
 Make lots and lots of stickers.
 And have fun with it!

-Step Seven: Arrange the sheet.
+Step Seven: Arrange the Sticker Sheet

-Step Eight: Add the white borders.
+Step Eight: Add the White Sticker Borders

 Open up a new final layer and move it beneath all the other layers.
 In the layers panel, uncheck the box labeled background.